jdon/SimplySnap/README.md

 # SimplySnap
+A simple javafx based java application to upload screenshots to a FTP server.
 Initial Release
-A simple image screenshoter that uploads to a FTP server.
-Press tab to fill in the details of your FTP server
+Press tab to fill in the details of your FTP server.